Evidence-Based Medicine in the Age of Information Overload: A Physician's Survival Guide

 Delayed Adoption of Effective Treatments

 The most well-documented consequence of information overload is delayed adoption of practice-changing evidence.
 The classic estimate — that it takes an average of 17 years for new evidence to be fully incorporated into routine clinical practice — was first reported by Balas and Boren in 2000 and has been reaffirmed by subsequent analyses.
-A 2024 study by Morris et al. in Implementation Science updated this estimate using data from 22 clinical innovations tracked from publication to 80% adoption.
-The updated median was 14 years — an improvement, but still a generation-long gap between discovery and implementation.
+Morris et al. (2011) reaffirmed this estimate, finding that it takes an average of 17 years for a practice to be widely adopted and that even after this period, only an estimated 14% of the science is integrated into routine practice.
+Whether the precise figure is 14 or 17 years, the gap between discovery and implementation remains a generation long.

 Specific examples illustrate the human cost.
 SGLT2 inhibitors demonstrated cardiovascular mortality reduction in the EMPA-REG OUTCOME trial published in The New England Journal of Medicine in 2015.
 By 2018, three years after publication, only 7.5% of eligible patients with type 2 diabetes and cardiovascular disease were receiving an SGLT2 inhibitor, per a cross-sectional analysis by Vaduganathan et al. in JAMA Cardiology (2020).
 By 2022, the figure had risen to approximately 15%.
 A drug with a demonstrated 38% reduction in cardiovascular death was reaching fewer than one in six eligible patients seven years after the pivotal trial.
 The physicians treating these patients were not opposed to the evidence — most had heard of EMPA-REG OUTCOME — but the sheer volume of competing clinical priorities, guideline updates, and new evidence made it difficult to translate awareness into systematic prescribing changes.